golemhq/golem/docs/source/report.md

 For example:

-When a screenshot with default settings (PNG image, no resize, no compression) takes ~**149kb** on disk.
+Given the default settings (PNG image, no resize, no compression), a screenshot was ~**149kb**.

-Applying the following settings:
+When these settings were applied:

 ```JSON
 {